 However, on the other end of the spectrum, gardeners in warm, frost-free zones are enjoying their cool rainy season.
 These areas should be taking advantage of the sunny, wet months of winter to indulge in sweet peas and salad greens.

 Wherever you garden, one garden chore shared across zones is pouring over the garden catalogs that start arriving just before Christmas.
 In January, you have the time to really give them a careful look and start to place orders that will deliver those grand visions of your new, improved garden that always simmer in our heads during winter.
 This may be the most dangerous garden chore because it's so hard to resist ordering just one more packet of seeds or the perfect container for the patio.

 Whether you're staying warm indoors and gardening vicariously through books and catalogs or you're outside getting things in order, here are a few January regional gardening tips to help you get through winter.

 All Hardiness Zones

 - Get your catalog orders ready.
 Be sure to check what seeds you already have.
 You will probably need to edit your list a few times since we all tend to order more than we have room to plant.

 - Check to see if your local garden centers have their seed racks up and ready to shop.
 They often trigger new ideas.

 - Review last year's garden journal and start a new one for this year by recording your seed/plant orders.

-- Check your stored bulbs and veggies and discard any that are showing signs of rot.
+- Check your stored bulbs and veggie seeds and discard any that are showing signs of rot.
 Mist them lightly if they seem to be drying out.

 - Check outdoor plants for heaving.
 Mulch any plant crowns that have been pushed above ground.

-- Recycle your Christmas tree as garden mulch or a bird feeder.
+- Recycle your Christmas tree as garden mulch.

 - Feed the birds and provide them with some unfrozen water.
 While you're at it, toss out some corn or peanuts for the squirrels, too.